 An investor purchases 100 shares of WMT stock at $170 per share.
 WMT’s stock price goes to $192 eleven months later, and the investor goes long 1 WMT 190 put at $6.

 For this reason, the IRS nullifies and resets the investor’s holding period to zero until the put is closed out or expires.
-Essentially, the investor has no holding period until the put is gone.
-If the put is closed out or expires, the holding period starts again from zero.
+In other words, the investor has no holding period while the put is in place.
+Once the put is closed or expires, the holding period starts again from zero.

 An investor purchases 100 shares of WMT stock at $170 per share.
 WMT’s stock price goes to $192 thirteen months later, and the investor goes long 1 WMT 190 put at $6.

 When an options contract is traded or expires, the reported gain or loss is almost always short-term.
-Standard contracts maintain a maximum expiration of 9 months.
+Standard contracts have a maximum expiration of 9 months.
 A security held for a year or less is considered short-term and is subject to higher tax rates.

 Sign up for free to take 24 quiz questions on this topic